 Building your own Faraday Cage

 The concept of a Faraday Cage is a simple one, however, when it comes to constructing your own, there are a lot of risks, and a lot of in-depth research is needed.
-There are many different uses for shipping containers – you can use them in the traditional way for storing and transporting cargo, but also customise them and use them for the construction of housing, garden studios, plant rooms or pop-up restaurants, for example.
+There are many different uses for converted units – you can use them in the traditional way for storing and transporting cargo, but also customise them and use them for the construction of housing, garden studios, plant rooms or pop-up restaurants, for example.

 If you are concerned about the integrity of your internal items, we would recommend there was clear separation from the container shell, and that the shell itself is earthed to prevent arcing.
-Earthing your container is situation dependent – different materials have different conducting capabilities and that changes again with moisture.
+Earthing is situation dependent – different materials have different conducting capabilities and that changes again with moisture.